SurAnand/suranand.github.io/_posts/2016-01-25-intro_NGSdata.md

 	And this is the first part.

 I recently enjoyed sitting through a 3-day training program on basics of *NGS Data Analysis*.
 The training began with hands-on with essential Linux commands - *grep, sed & awk*.
+Thanks to [Mr. Shantanu Kumar](), the trainer.

 The title of the workshop has 3 key words: NGS, Data and Analysis.
 All of them are cliches in present market while the term NGS is perhaps more pronounced among the biologists community.
 I thought I should keep a record in a blog post of what I learned there for my own benefit.